-- Requests for information regarding the presence of any sites with or having potential local heritage interest were made via e-mail to the Ontario Historical Society, and the Parry Sound District Museum (Museum on Tower Hill). - Requests for information on properties protected by an Ontario Heritage Trust easement agreement via email to Ontario Heritage Trust. - Consultation with Rosi Zirger Heritage Planner at the Ministry of Tourism, Culture, and Sport (MTCS) for information on properties included on the List of Provincial Heritage Properties as well as any Notices of Intention to Designate issued in accordance with section 34.6 of the OHA. - Consultation with HIFN, Magnetawan First Nation, and Shawanaga First Nation regarding the identification and protection of cultural heritage resources. - A review of the Traditional Land use studies provided by HIFN and Magnetawan First Nation to determine the presence of significant First Nation heritage resources and cultural landscapes within the study area. - Results of searches of the Ontario Heritage Properties (OHP) database (2005), the Canadian Register of Historic Places, the Ontario Heritage Trust's Online Plaques Guide, and the National Historic Sites database available through Parks Canada. - Results of searches of the registered Cemeteries and Crematoriums Database and the Ontario Genealogical Society's (OGS) list of unregistered cemeteries by County/District to determine the presence of any historically or culturally significant landscapes such as cemeteries and/or unmarked burial grounds. - A windshield survey was undertaken between June 17 and 19, 2015 to identify all structures dating to greater than 40 years of age, which will be used to create an inventory (Appendix A), as well as identify the presence of cultural landscapes.
-All identifications were undertaken from public road allowances and photograph locations and directions are provided in Figure 2. - Analysis of the cultural heritage value or interest of identified potential heritage resources and cultural heritage landscapes (Section 5), according to Ontario Regulation 9/06 Criteria for Determining Cultural Heritage Value or Interest. - Analysis of the potential adverse impacts (Section 5), according to guidelines set out in the MTCS' Ontario Heritage Toolkit: Heritage Resources in the Land Use Planning Process (Appendix A).
-1.3 Provincial Regulatory Framework 1.3.1 Introduction The present report has been produced to satisfy heritage mitigation measures recommended as part of the HIWEC Transmission Line - Route B corridor Category B Environmental Review.
+- Consultation via phone and email with Rosi Zirger Heritage Planner at the MTCS for information on properties included on the List of Provincial Heritage Properties as well as any Notices of Intention to Designate issued in accordance with section 34.6 of the Ontario Heritage Act (OHA). - Consultation with HIFN regarding criteria established by the community for identifying heritage resources. - A review of the Traditional Land use studies provided by HIFN to determine the presence of significant First Nation heritage resources and cultural landscapes within the study area. - Results of searches of the Canadian Register of Historic Places, the Ontario Heritage Trust's Online Plaques Guide, the National Historic Sites database available through Parks Canada, and the Archaeological Sites Database. - Results of searches of the registered Cemeteries and Crematoriums Database and the Ontario Genealogical Society's (OGS) list of unregistered cemeteries by County/District to determine the presence of any historically or culturally significant landscapes such as cemeteries and/or unmarked burial grounds. - A windshield survey was undertaken between June 17 and 19, 2015 to identify all structures dating to greater than 40 years of age, which will be used to create an inventory (Appendix A), as well as identify the presence of cultural landscapes.
+Photograph locations and directions are provided in Figure 2. - Analysis of the cultural heritage value or interest of identified potential heritage resources and cultural heritage landscapes (Section 5), according to Ontario Regulation 9/06 Criteria for Determining Cultural Heritage Value or Interest. - Analysis of the potential adverse impacts (Section 5), according to guidelines set out in the MTCS' Ontario Heritage Toolkit: Heritage Resources in the Land Use Planning Process (Appendix A).

+1.3 Provincial Regulatory Framework

+1.3.1 Introduction

+The present report has been produced to satisfy heritage mitigation measures recommended as part of the HIWEC Transmission Line - Route A corridor Category B Environmental Review.
 Pursuant to the Environmental Assessment Act (R.S.O.
 1990), applicable infrastructure improvement and development projects are subject to cultural heritage assessment to determine related impacts on above-ground cultural heritage resources.
-Infrastructure development and improvement projects such as the construction of electrical Transmission Lines and their associated components have the potential to impact cultural resources in various ways including, but not limited to: - Loss or displacement of resources through removal or demolition; - Disruption of resources by introducing physical, visual, audible, or atmospheric elements that is not in keeping with the resources and their contextual surroundings.
+Infrastructure development and improvement projects such as the construction of electrical Transmission Lines and their associated components have the potential to impact cultural resources in various ways including, but not limited to:

+- Loss or displacement of resources through removal or demolition; - Disruption of resources by introducing physical, visual, audible, or atmospheric elements that is not in keeping with the resources and their contextual surroundings.